Angelo Leo: Continued super bantamweight career

 Leo faced the one-time WBC super bantamweight title challenger Aarón Alameda on June 19, 2021, on the undercard of the WBC middleweight title bout between reigning champion Jermall Charlo and title challenger Juan Macias Montiel.
 He won the fight by majority decision.
 Two of the judges scored the fight 96-94 and 98-92 for Leo, while the third judge scored it as an even 95–95 draw.

 IBF featherweight champion

 Leo vs. Lopez

-Leo is scheduled to challenge Luis Alberto Lopez for his IBF featherweight title at Tingley Coliseum in Albuquerque, New Mexico on August 10, 2024.
+Leo fought Luis Alberto Lopez for his IBF featherweight title at Tingley Coliseum in Albuquerque, New Mexico on August 10, 2024.
 Leo knockout out Lopez in the tenth round to win the title, becoming a two division champion in the process.
 At the time of stoppage two of the judges had Leo ahead on scorecards with 86–85, 86–85, while the third judge had Lopez ahead with 86–85.
+The one punch knockout was immediately praised by commentator Chris Algieri as a "knockout of the year candidate" and was especially notable because Lopez was seen as having an excellent chin.
+The knockout remains the only one suffered by Lopez in his career.

 Leo vs. Kameda

-In January 5 it was reported that Leo was scheduled to make the first defense of his IBF featherweight title against Tomoki Kameda on March 29-30 in Aichi, Japan.
-On January 18th, it was reported that the fight will now be held in Osaka, Japan on May 24th.
+In January 5 it was reported that Leo was scheduled to make the first defense of his IBF featherweight title against Tomoki Kameda on March 29–30 in Aichi, Japan.
+On January 18, it was reported that the fight will now be held in Osaka, Japan on May 24.
 Leo won the fight by majority decision.

+Leo vs. Aleem

+Leo was scheduled to make the second defense of his IBF featherweight title against Ra'eese Aleem at the Gateway Center Arena in College Park, Georgia, USA, on May 9, 2026.
+However, Aleem missed weight and the fight was called off.